Advice for people who commission, fund, deliver and evaluate health outreach programmes.

 Ali Orhan, British Heart Foundation:

 An example of a local initiative was targeting local Asian taxi drivers who can be at higher risk of heart problems due to the nature of the work, which involves sitting in cars for long periods of time and relying on fast foods whilst on the go.
-We encouraged physical activity and measured weight and heart activity before, during and after, along with settling realistic goals that the drivers were able to work towards.
+We encouraged physical activity and measured weight and heart activity before, during and after, along with setting realistic goals that the drivers were able to work towards.

 Engagement: using local champions and opinion leaders